 How-to videos that attract your target audience, generate qualified leads, and provide value and support to customers should be part of your video marketing strategy.

-- How-To videos cut down on support phone calls.
-Most support call customers just want to know how to use your product.
+How-To videos cut down on support phone calls.
+Most support calls customers just want to know how to use your product.
 A video is much more helpful than a phone call.

 With a how-to video, the most enthusiastic promoter of your product or service (you), gets to demonstrate how to best use your product or service enthusiastically.